As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 The dog in this photo has ‘calcinosis cutis’ due to undiagnosed Cushing’s disease.

 These lesions can be quite itchy and the surrounding skin is often darkened.
-Affected dogs will also be displaying the typical signs of Cushing’s including excess thirst, panting and a bloated belly.
+Affected dogs will also be displaying the typical signs of Cushing’s including:

 Thankfully, Cushing’s disease can be treated with daily medication.
 As well as managing the endocrine disorder, any secondary skin infection will also need to be addressed separately.